 Reports suggest that approximately 11 million years ago, the Caspian Sea was connected to the world’s oceans via the sea of Azov, the Black Sea, and the Mediterranean Sea.
 The latter is an intercontinental sea that runs from the Atlantic Ocean to Asia and is known to separate Europe from Africa.
 These places are sometimes also used as major fishing sites.

-Being waterbodies, the Mediterranean-Caspian may not have an official national animal but there are some animals or aquatic creatures that are known to exist in the areas.
-For example, for the Caspian Sea, the Caspian seal is endemic to the Caspian Sea.
+Being waterbodies, the Mediterranean-Caspian may not have an official national animal but there are some animals or aquatic creatures that are known to exist in the area.
+For example, the Caspian Seal, which is endemic to the Caspian Sea.
 These seals are one of the very few seal species that exist in inland waters.
-However, due to the hydrological environment of the sea, these are different from those that exist in freshwaters.
+However, due to the hydrological environment of the sea, these are different from those that exist in freshwater.

 - Caspian seal: The Caspian seals are found exclusively in the brackish waters of the Caspian Sea.